-The final approach to Runway 17 requires a steep, descending right turn from base leg with almost no straight-in portion.
-Overshooting this turn presents the most serious potential for conflict in the Sheppard environment due to the high performance, high density traffic on Runways 15R and 15L.
-Extreme caution should be exercised when landing on Runway 17 so as not to overfly Military Parking Ramp or the taxiway parallel to Runway 15R.
+The final approach to Runway 18 requires a steep, descending right turn from base leg with almost no straight-in portion.
+Overshooting this turn presents the most serious potential for conflict in the Sheppard environment due to the high performance, high density traffic on Runway 15R/33L.
+Extreme caution should be exercised when landing on Runway 18 so as not to overfly the ENJJPT Apron or taxiway D parallel to Runway 15R/33L.

 Pattern entry will be at or below 2,400 feet MSL from either the SPS VORTAC or Kickapoo Airport.
-Maintain 1,800' MSL in the pattern for Runway 17/35.
+Maintain 1,800' MSL in the pattern for Runway 18/36.

-RWY 17/35 has no landing strobes; however, ATC is able to highlight the runway by turning on/increasing the intensity of the runway edge lights, if necessary.
+RWY 18/36 has no landing strobes; however, ATC is able to highlight the runway by turning on/increasing the intensity of the runway edge lights, if necessary.